parttio/tinymce-for-flow/README.md

 # TinyMCE for Flow

-A Vaadin 25 Java integration for TinyMCE, a popular open-source rich text editor.
+A Vaadin 25 Java integration for TinyMCE 7, a popular open-source rich text editor.
 The component implements `HasValue` and works with Vaadin's data binding.
 Content value is plain HTML.

 ## Usage